terramate-io/terramate/docs/terraform-generation.md

 more specific configuration always override general purpose configuration.
-There is no merge strategy/ composition involved, the configuration found closest to a stack on the file system, or directly at the stack directory, is the one used, ignoring any previous configuration.
+There is no merge strategy/ composition involved, the configuration found closest to a stack on the file system, or directly at the stack directory, is the one used, ignoring more general configuration.

 It is important to note that overriding happens when blocks are considered the same, and the identity of a block includes its label.
 Lets use as an example